 7.1.1 The application site is an existing operational Council Depot.
 The development subject of this application does not change the nature of the use of the site, but proposes the demolition of the existing office building and a number of other, smaller, outbuildings, and the construction of a replacement office building.
-There is no change of use proposed as part of the proposal, and the principle of the proposed development is therefore considered to be acceptable.
+There is no change of use proposed as part of the proposal.
+It is noted that planning permission was previously granted for a similar proposal at this site as noted above.
+Section 3 of this report sets out the changes between the previously approved scheme and the current scheme.
+As there has been no material change in circumstances at or adjacent to the site, and no changes to the Development Plan, it is considered necessarily to only assess the differences between the approved scheme and the current scheme, to ascertain whether the amendments are acceptable or result in any conflict with the Development Plan.